Newsroom & FAQ’s

 Helena Food Share is home to a number of programs uniquely designed to reduce hunger in our community.
 Other than Farmers Market Coupons and Senior Commodities, there are no income requirements for participating in the programs.

-Customers shop for items such as milk, eggs, meat, and peanut butter in the Pantry monthly, and weekly for other perishable food items like produce, bread, dairy, etc.
+Customers shop for items such as milk, eggs, meat, and staple items in the market monthly and weekly for other perishable food items like produce, bread, dairy, etc.

-Customers can visit the Pantry once a week.
+Customers can visit the Market once a week.
 There are no income requirements to shop.
-After checking in at the front door, we ask that a short intake form be completed during their first visit.
+After checking in at the front desk, we ask that a short intake form be completed during their first visit.
 All information is kept confidential.
-Customers can shop for what they need and friendly volunteers and staff are available to help with the shopping experience.
-Watch Here
+Customers can shop for what they need, and friendly volunteers and staff are available to help with the shopping experience.
+View a sample shop in the video below.

-A special pack of kid-friendly foods that provides weekend nutrition during the school year for pre-school, elementary, and middle school kids at risk of hunger in Helena, East Helena, Boulder, Basin, Canyon Creek and Lincoln.
-Contact your child’s school counselor or principal for how to participate in this program.
+A special pack of kid-friendly foods that provides weekend nutrition during the school year for pre-school, elementary, and middle school kids at risk of hunger in Helena, East Helena, Boulder, Basin, Canyon Creek, and Lincoln.
+Contact your child’s school counselor or principal to learn how to participate in this program.

 Our garden grows fresh produce for Helena Food Share customers.
-The garden offers customers a chance to get fresh, locally grown food and provides educational opportunities for home gardening.
+The garden offers customers a chance to pick up fresh, locally grown food and provides educational opportunities for home gardening.

-Low-income eligible adults age 60 and older receive $50 worth of coupons to shop at the local farmer’s market.
-The monthly commodity boxes provide a staple of nutritious food in addition to what seniors can get at the pantry.
-Both programs are funded by a USDA grant through MT DPHHS.
+Low-income eligible adults age 60 and older can receive bi-monthly commodity boxes providing a staple of nutritious food in addition to what seniors can get at the market.
+This program is funded by a USDA grant through MT DPHHS.

 Click Here for details on low-income eligibility and distribution dates.